matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 Following a *Stage-Gates* approach risks being beaten by faster *Discovery & Delivery* competitors as they are more flexible and therefore better able to respond to customers.

-Whereas those following the *Discovery & Delivery* process suffer risk of poor coordination as their progress is less easy to track and increased financial risk as the process is more chaotic .
+Whereas those following the *Discovery & Delivery* process suffer risk of poor coordination as their progress is less easy to track and increased financial risk as the process is more chaotic.

 ---